-(3) The guardian of a mentally disordered person and the manager of his property appointed under this Act shall be paid, from out of the property of the mentally disordered person, such allowance as the Court may determine.
+(3) The guardian of a mentally disordered person and the manager of his property appointed under this Ordinance shall be paid, from out of the property of the mentally disordered person, such allowance as the Court may determine.

-34. A person appointed as a manager of the property of a, under this Act, shall be responsible for the care, cost of treatment and maintenance of the mentally disordered person and of such member(s) of his family as are dependent on him.
+34. Responsibility of manager.- A person appointed as a manager of the property of a, under this Ordinance, shall be responsible for the care, cost of treatment and maintenance of the mentally disordered person and of such member(s) of his family as are dependent on him.